Flexible Degree Paths

 Not everyone learns the same way.
-Nor do students all have the same needs.
 Variety is our strength.

 Do you already have an associates degree?
 Or do you want to complete your Bachelor's Degree in the shortest time possible?

-Then you may want to consider enrolling in our Accelerated Leadership Program (ALP).
-The ALP is designed for students who are 24+ years old, have 2+ years of work experience, and possess a high level of motivation.
-Courses are offered in 5-week, accelerated and hybrid formats that require students to meet 1 evening per week in Fall and Winter semesters and support students to complete a degree in Integrative Studies with Leadership Emphasis in just 19 months.
-All classes meet on Grand Valley's Pew Campus in downtown Grand Rapids.
+LEADS is particularly designed for students who are 24+ years old, have 2+ years of work experience, and possess a high level of motivation.
+Courses are offered in 6-week, primarily online formats that require students to meet just two Saturdays over the course of their programs on one of GVSU's regional campuses - Grand Rapids, Holland, Traverse City, or Detroit.
+Students can enter the program throughout the year and most finish their degrees in two years or less.
 To learn more or to explore whether this is the right program for you, please call the GVSU Center for Adult and Continuing Studies at (616)331-7180 or visit this link to request more information about Adult and Continuing Studies.

 Can't decide on a single major?
 Want a degree program that values your full range of academic and working experiences and helps to count that toward your Bachelor's Degree?
 Or perhaps you just want to design your own major to fit your range of interests, creativity, and commitment to innovation?